 942 items found

-Updated for 2020!
+Updated for 2022!
 Statistical PERT is an estimation technique that project professionals use to align expectations and make better business decisions.
 Use Statistical PERT to create a probabilistic forecast for many project uncertainties, such as how much your project will cost, or when you might deploy the next agile release.
 Statistical PERT easily models a wide variety of uncertainties using built-in statistical functions inside Microsoft Excel, making estimation easy to do—even for people who don't like statistics.

-Now updated!
+UPDATED for 2022!
 Statistical PERT® (SPERT®) is a freely licensed, probabilistic, estimation technique.
 Use Statistical PERT to estimate uncertainties that have bell-shaped risk properties, like: task duration, work effort, revenue, expenses, agile story points, project portfolios, event attendance and more.
 Use in conjunction with the article Getting Beta with Statistical PERT.

 Now more than ever, it's challenging to schedule meetings that cater to workers in multiple time zones.
 The International Meeting Planner helps you choose the optimal time for your international meetings based on the number of attendees—and the local time—in each time zone.
 The red-amber-green color coding shows you (and the team) at a glance how friendly (or unfriendly) a suggested meeting time is for up to nine time zones.

 The Suitability Assessment is one process that falls under the Project Delivery component of the Citizen Development Canvas.
 Our free guide on the Environmental Check will walk you through the main steps you will need to undertake in order to assess how your project will operate in its environment.